alexstophel/null_record/README.md

 NullRecord is intended to make using the [Null Object](https://en.wikipedia.org/wiki/Null_Object_pattern) pattern with ActiveRecord easier.
-This gem is fairly simple, and you could likely implement all of the functionality without this gem relatively easy.
-I initially had all of this logic in a project and decided to rip it out to make it easier to share among projects and other AR objects.
+I initially had all of this logic in a project and decided to rip it out to make it easier to share among projects.

 Not sure what the Null Object pattern is all about?
 Here's some resources to get you started: